-Tulips in Texas are sweet and joyous and make an incredible bouquet.
+Where to find Tulips in Texas – the sweet and joyous flowers that make excellent bouquets.

 The best time to see tulips in Texas is early March to early April.
-And tulip picking can begin as early as mid to late February –all depending on the weather.
-Hopefully, we will have six weeks of tulip blooms here in Texas for the 2023 season —fingers crossed.
+And tulip picking can begin as early as mid to late February, depending on the weather.
+Hopefully, we will have six weeks of tulip blooms here in Texas for the 2024 season —fingers crossed.

 North Texas reigns over the tulip fields, but one in the Texas Hill Country offers rows of tulips you don’t want to miss.
 This is when professional photographers shoot those memorial photos for their clients, and Instagramable selfies unite.
 Read these tips before you go.

-Here are a few tips you’ll want to know when picking your own tulips.
+Here are a few tips you’ll want to know when visiting tulip farms.

 Sweet Berry Farms in Marble Falls has been my go-to for fall pumpkins.
 But I’ve not visited during the full bloom of tulips.
 But it’s fun out there any time of year.
-Depending on Mother Nature is when the farm will open to visitors.
+Depending on Mother Nature, the farm will open to visitors.
 Always check their website before heading there.
-They are very good about keeping the public updated on what’s happening at the farm.
+They are very good about updating the public on what’s happening at the farm.

 Entrance fee: It’s free to park and enter the farm.
 Tulip field entry is $5, and each tulip picked is $2.